SEASONS (sensitive emergency approach to

 Bereaved families are contacted by a SEASONS team member by mail and by phone in the first several months after the death.
 This individual provides support and answers any questions the family may have regarding their feelings and responses to grief.
 They assess for any special needs and refer families to community resources.

 A support group is offered by Chaplain Services four times each year.
 The groups begin on the first Monday of January, April, June, and October.
-Both afternoon and evening options are available.
 This group deals with all types of loss.